Do You Automatically Get Medicare with Social Security?

 Most people aren’t eligible for Medicare until they turn 65.
 As you can start collecting Social Security retirement benefits at 62, individuals may have Social Security without Medicare for several years.

-As most people don’t pay a premium for Part A, there’s no reason to cancel the coverage, even if you don’t think you need it.
-You are free to decline other Medicare plans, such as Parts B and D, though again you should make sure you won’t cause yourself to go without coverage or have to pay late enrollment penalties in the future.
+As most people don’t pay a premium for Part A, there aren't many advisable reasons to cancel the coverage, even if you don’t think you need it.
+You are free to decline Part B and to not sign up for Part D prescription drug coverage, though again you should make sure you won’t cause yourself to go without coverage or have to pay late enrollment penalties in the future.

 What Insurance Do You Get with Social Security Disability?